yabol02/cfe_rl/README.md

 This is a first approximation of the project.
 This repository implements a system to generate counterfactual explanations of a time series classification model, by searching for the Nearest Unlike Neighbor (NUN) and using a binary mask that exchanges values between the original sample and its NUN.

+To test the created environment, run the file `./experiments/scripts/run_exp`

 > [!IMPORTANT]
 > For the moment, this README focuses on describing the project directory structure.